Shirlae Carruthers (pg dip; MBACP Accred)

 Person Centred Therapy can be effective in helping many different issues including anxiety, depression, relationship issues, bereavement, feeling lost or suicidal.
 It may not even be apparent what the issue is, only that something doesn't feel right.
 There can be many different reasons why we can find ourselves not enjoying life the way we might want to.
 Whatever's going on for you, it can be hugely beneficial to find a counsellor who will be there to listen in a non judgemental way.

 I am a qualified Person Centred Counsellor and Accredited member of the British Association for Counselling and Psychotherapy.
 I offer face to face counselling in two locations: Morningside, South Edinburgh and Carluke, South Lanarkshire.
 The rooms I use in both places are comfortable and private with good transport links and parking nearby.
-I am also a qualified Counselling Supervisor and work part time as a tutor with Glasgow Clyde College.
+I am also a qualified Counselling Supervisor and work as a tutor with Glasgow Clyde College.
 I have experience working as a counsellor with FDAMH, Falkirk's Mental Health Charity; CCHDP in Carluke and Hear for You in Lanark as well as offering 'Brief Therapy' for 'Employee Assistance Programmes'.
-I have helped train SAMH and Unison staff in counselling techniques as well as being involved in working with students on the HND in counselling at GCC Anniesland campus.
+I've trained Unison staff in counselling techniques, designed and delivered training for SAMH staff as well as tutoring students on the HND counselling course at GCC Anniesland campus.

 So, if you are finding things difficult just now, and feel you might benefit from counselling, why not get in touch?